 “God is near to all who call to Him — to all who call to Him in truth.”
-(Ps.
-145:18)|
+(Psalms 145:18)

-What does it mean to call to God “in truth”?
+What does it mean “to call to God in truth”?

 This phrase describes prayer that is sincere and from the heart.
-However, this refers not only to how we should pray.
+However, it does not refer only to how we should pray.

-We call out to God ‘in truth’ when we pray, not for the fleeting and insignificant, but for that which is true and eternal.
+We call out to God “in truth” when we pray, not for that which is fleeting and insignificant, but for goals which are true and eternal.
 Prayer in truth aspires to uncover the inner meaning of our existence, the very essence of our lives.

-God answers prayers that are ‘in truth,’ prayers that express our true inner will.
-As the psalm continues: “He fulfills the will of those who revere Him” (145:19).
+God answers prayers that are “in truth,” prayers that express our true inner will.
+As the psalm continues, “He fulfills the will of those who revere Him” (145:19).

-(adapted from Olat Re’iyah vol. I, pp. 226-267)
+(Adapted from Olat Re’iyah vol. I, pp. 226-267)